ceapowell/INI--Tutorial/README.md

 # INI-Tutorial
 Material for Tutorial lectures at the Isaac Newton Institute

-A zipped .pdf of slides for the first presentation can be found above.
+A zipped .pdf of slides for the <b> first presentation </b> can be found above.